-"He would make us go to the library to read books and write book reports," Khouzam said.
-"Later we found out he never read them, it was just for practice."
+"He would make us go to the library to read books and write book reports," Khouzam says.
+"Later, we found out he never read them, it was just for practice."

 At 16, she entered the University of Florida after skipping a grade.
 After law school, she clerked for two years at the 2nd District Court of Appeal and joined Fowler White Gillen Boggs Villareal & Banker, one of the area's largest law firms.
 She resigned two years ago to enter small firm practice in Clearwater.

 Cope faults Khouzam's shortage of trial experience.
-Pinellas court records indicate that she has settled several lawsuits, and currently represents clients in ongoing suits.
+Pinellas court records indicate that she has settled several lawsuits, and is representing clients in ongoing suits.
 And her 1991 financial statement shows she earned $57,200 in legal fees.
-But none of suits she filed have gone to trial, according to Pinellas records.
+But none of the suits she filed has gone to trial, according to Pinellas records.